MatrixEditor/caterpillar/docs/source/reference/datamodel.rst

 -------

 The context is another core element of this framework, utilized to store all relevant variables needed during the process of packing or unpacking objects.
-The top-level :meth:`unpack` and :meth:`pack` methods are designed to create the context themselves with some pre-defined (internal) fields.
+The top-level :meth:`~caterpillar.model.unpack` and :meth:`~caterpillar.model.pack` methods are designed to create the context themselves with some pre-defined (internal) fields.

 .. admonition:: Implementation Note